john-lay/learn-z80-assembly/README.md

 ## Lesson 2 - LDIR, Labels, Definitions, Conditions and Loops

-The LDIR (Load, Increment, Repeat) instruction is missing from the Gameboy instruction set.
+The Load, Increment, Repeat (LDIR) instruction is missing from the Gameboy instruction set.
 Play with  labels and a loop to fill VRAM.

 ![screenshot of lesson2](https://github.com/john-lay/learn-z80-assembly/raw/master/lesson2/lesson2-screenshot.png)